10 Ways to Make (and Keep) Friendships as an Adult

 When we rely too much on our screens instead of our faces and voices, our interactions can be dehumanized.
 Face-to-face and even voice-to-voice contact bring a level of spontaneity, warmth, and engagement that our souls were not meant to be without.
 The next time you’re lucky enough to be sitting across from a friend over coffee, pile your phones up in the middle of the table, and the first one to reach for theirs pays the tab.

 8. Develop momentum.

-We’ve all been there: An attempt to get old coworkers together, or new moms or neighbors or old classmates stalls after the seventh “reply-all” response where no times seem to work for everyone.
+We’ve all been there: An attempt to get old coworkers, new moms, neighbors, or old classmates together stalls after the seventh “reply-all” response where no time seems to work for everyone.
 Or you like to chat with a dear friend on the phone, but both of you are always too busy to pick up.
 If you want to stay close, stop letting schedules contribute to the deterioration of the relationship.
 Pick a standing time—the second Sunday of every month is brunch, for instance, or every Wednesday afternoon is a phone chat during your commutes—and let it work automatically.
 The magic comes soon after, when the event becomes routine and ingrained and continues on its own—no planning needed.

 9. End poisonous friendships.

 Is there a long-standing pattern of stress, imbalance, or resentment within a friendship?
 Do you consistently dread spending time with a friend, or leave them feeling drained?
 Do you not like who you become with that person?
 Clearing away the emotional debris of toxic relationships is imperative to make way for healthier ones.
 The inertia of unhealthy friendships can be strong: Guilt, fear, and familiarity can keep us in them much longer than is good for us.
 But if you can bring yourself to make some real changes, you’ll have even more room for healthier relationships.